 Insurers may consider giving discounts to customers who have fitted a burglar alarm and secure locks on all external doors.
 Although changing the locks on doors is an extra expense you will soon recoup this cost in reduced premiums, as well as have a more secure home.
 Contact your insurance company before fitting a burglar alarm or new locks to make sure you fit a recognised brand that will qualify for a discount.

 Join a neighbourhood watch scheme

-Many insurers will give a discount of around 5% for customers who are members of their local scheme.
-Also, if you join a scheme you will often receive regular newsletters updating you on crimes in your area together with useful contact numbers.
+Insurers may consider a discount for customers who are members of their local neighbourhood watch scheme.
+Additionally, if you join a scheme you will often receive regular newsletters updating you on crimes in your area together with useful contact numbers.

 What to do if you're struggling to pay your home insurance

 If you are finding it hard to manage your monthly home insurance payments consider creating a budget to see if you can cut back on any unnecessary spending to help cover the cost.
 We have a free budget planner that can help you to get started.

 You can also contact your home insurance provider as they may be able to offer you additional support such as an agreed repayment plan, provide alternative cover or allow you to temporarily make reduced payments.
 If possible, you should avoid cancelling your home insurance policy as you will not be covered if your property or its contents are damaged or destroyed.